afunnydev/tinysociety/content/articles/2018-11-04-143-square-foot-container-tiny-home-with-rustic-barn-door.md

 draft: false
 noindex: false
 ---
 ‘The Haven’ is 143 square feet of tiny house heaven.
-This 20 foot container designed with the highest quality materials makes the perfect living space for an ADU or tiny house on wheels.
+This 20 foot container designed with the highest quality materials makes it a perfect living space for an ADU or tiny house on wheels.

 ![](/img/haven_1.jpeg)
 <span class="figcaption">A beautiful container home, customized to your needs.</span>